drunarayan/python4astronomy/intro_jupyter_python/readme.md

 In this project you will get an overview of Jupyter Notebooks, including
 *  how to write dynamic Markdown syntax
-*  how to write embedded and execitable Python code
+*  how to write embedded and executable Python code
-*  how to author equations with LaTeX langiage
+*  how to author equations with LaTeX language
 *  how to create line and scatter plots using the Matplotlib and Numpy libraries for Python
 *  and much more ...